 8. On average, 30 percent of women who have been in a relationship report that they have experienced some form of physical or sexual violence by their partner.
 The National Coalition Against Domestic Violence offers volunteer opportunities, and you can support them at their events by checking their calendar here.
 (WHO)

-9. Female genital mutilation (FGM) affects more than 125 million girls and women alive today.
+9. Female genital mutilation (FGM) affects more than 200 million girls and women alive today in 30 countries.
 It is recognized internationally as a human rights violation.
 Equality Now offers specific points that will help you take action against FGM worldwide.
 (WHO)

-11. In Saudi Arabia, women aren't allowed to drive and are discouraged from working jobs that would put them in contact with men.
-The unemployment rate for women is 34 percent for women, 7 percent for men.
+11. Until recently, women in Saudi Arabia weren't allowed to drive and are still discouraged from working jobs that would put them in contact with men.
+The unemployment rate for women is 33 percent for women, 7 percent for men.

 12. At least 1000 honor killings occur in India and Pakistan each annually.
 Honor based crimes are distinguished by the fact that they are often carried out by a victim's family or community.
 The Honour Based Violence Awareness Network includes resources for victims and allies.
 (HBVA)

-13. As of August 214, 74 colleges in the United States had pending Title IX sexual violence investigations.
+13. As of early 2017, 223 colleges in the United States had a total of 304 pending Title IX sexual violence investigations (quadrupled from 2014).
 Learn how you can help stop sexual assault at It's On Us.
 (NPR)

 14. Women around the world aged 15-44 are more at risk from rape and domestic violence than from cancer, car accidents, war and malaria.
-The United Nations has a list of suggestions to help change this statistic, improving the lives of women and girls.
 (UN)

-15. Around the world, only 22 percent of all national parliamentarians are female.
-That's double the number in 1995, but still a marker of slow change.
+15. Around the world, only 32 percent of all national parliamentarians are female.
+That's more than double the number in 1995, but still a marker of slow change.
 Running Start is an organization that helps bring young women into politics.
 Learn about their programs and events here.
 (UN)

-16. By 2018, there will be 1.4 million open technology jobs in the U.S. and, at the current rate of students graduating with degrees in computer science, only 29% of applicants will be women.
+16. By 2020, there will be 1.4 million open technology jobs in the U.S. and, at the current rate of students graduating with degrees in computer science, men will outnumber women 4:1.
 Girls Who Code aims to educate and expose at least 1 million girls to computer science by 2020.
 Learn more about what they do here.
 (Microsoft Research)

 17. One in five women on U.S. college campuses have experienced sexual assault.
 End Rape on Campus offers resources for survivors and supporters, working to bring more cases to court and raise awareness.
 (AAUW)